 There are a couple of different Google Analytics reports you can use to get suggestions from ChatGPT.
 They both involve a little bit of customization, but it’s worth it for the inspiration you’ll find!

-Traffic Acquisition Report: You can filter your traffic acquisition report to show traffic only from your social media channels.
+Traffic Acquisition Report (by Channel): You can filter your traffic acquisition report to show traffic only from your social media channels.
 Head to Acquisition » Traffic Acquisition, then click the blue plus to add a secondary dimension.
 Add Traffic source » Session source.
 Then in the search bar, type social.
 The final result to export should look something like this:

-Traffic Acquisition Report: You can filter your traffic acquisition report to show which content does the best on social media.
+Traffic Acquisition Report (by Content): You can also filter your traffic acquisition report to show which content performs best on social media.
 Head to Acquisition » Traffic acquisition, then click the blue plus to add a secondary dimension.
 Add Page/screen » Landing page + query string.
 Then in the search bar, type social.
 The final result to export should look something like this:

 MonsterInsights users, you can export your social report from Traffic » Social: